Monday, September 15, 2025

 “Thus says the Lord: go down to the house of the king of Judah, and there speak this word, and say, ‘Hear the Word of the Lord, O king of Judah, you who sit on the throne of David, you and your servants and your people who enter these gates!’”
 Jeremiah 22:1-2

-What did the Lord want?
-He wanted Jeremiah to speak His Word and everyone from the king down to hear it.
-Thus, we know that God, the Creator and Sustainer of the universe is with us and for when we speak for Him.
+What did the Lord want from His people?
+He wanted Jeremiah to speak His Word and everyone from the king downward to hear it.
+Thus, we know that God, the Creator and Sustainer of the universe is with us and for us when we speak for Him.

 “Thus says the Lord: execute judgment and righteousness and deliver the plundered out of the hand of the oppressor.
 Do no wrong and do no violence to the stranger, the fatherless, or the widow, nor shed innocent blood in this place.”
 Jeremiah 22:3